 Step 1: Compile a list of must-have features

 What business, functional features and workflows must the software accommodate?

-Ask your operations, loss-prevention and/or merchandising groups (any group expected to use the data collection and retail audit software) to compile a list of needed features.
-Start with how you work currently and layer on features that would address today’s pain points, increase productivity, reduce risks and/or cut costs.
+First, ask your operations, loss-prevention and/or merchandising groups (any group expected to use the data collection and retail audit software) to compile a list of needed features.
+Start with how you work currently.
+Then, layer on features that would address today’s pain points, increase productivity, reduce risks and/or cut costs.

 The Compliant IA way: Compliant IA implements a complete retail audit workflow, including: